 An X-ray may be used for

-Fractures, infections, arthritis, teeth infection and decay, osteoporosis, bone cancer and others.
+Fractures, infections, arthritis, osteoporosis, bone cancer and others.

 Lung infections, enlarged heart, lung cancer, others.